-How Waking Up Later Affects Your Brain
+Why You Waking Up Later

-"Sleeping late can lower the sleep drive and make falling asleep the next night more difficult," MacDowell says.
+"Sleeping late can lower the sleep drive and make falling asleep the next night more difficult," MacDowell tells Bustle.
 When it comes time to wind down and get ready for bed, you'll find that you have more energy than usual, and you'll likely end up staying awake later as a result.
 This can throw off the next night and the next, and it can be tough to reset your brain and get back on track.

-The reason why you're waking up an hour later can also impact how you feel mentally.
-"If your sleep was interrupted several times during the night, for example, your brain may not be as sharp as usual with a decrease in cognitive ability and in attention span," Dr. Steven Reisman, who is board-certified in internal medicine, tells Bustle.
-"It may adversely affect memory," which is why you might feel groggy and out of it, or possibly make silly mistakes in school or at work the next day.
+Sleeping later than usual doesn't just force you to rush to work — it also messes with your ability to stay focused on those spreadsheets.
+"If your sleep was interrupted several times during the night, for example, your brain may not be as sharp as usual, with a decrease in cognitive ability and in attention span," says Dr. Steven Reisman, M.D., who is board-certified in internal medicine.
+"It may adversely affect memory," which is why you might feel groggy and out of it, or possibly make silly mistakes in school or at work the next day."

 While waking up late on occasion probably won't have a major impact on your brain, ongoing disrupted sleep can cause problems over time.
-"There may be a buildup of amyloid protein in the brain which has been linked to Alzheimer’s disease," Reisman says.
-So even though it may be tempting to go to bed and wake up at different times each night, it's best to stick to a schedule as often as possible.
+"There may be a buildup of amyloid protein in the brain, which has been linked to Alzheimer’s disease," Reisman says.
+So even though it may be tempting to go to bed and wake up at different times each day, it's best to stick to a schedule as often as possible.

-"It is advisable to wake up the same time each day because if one gets into a regular routine with a satisfying amount of sleep you will likely feel more energized during the day," Reisman says.
-"The body's circadian rhythm or internal clock helps dictate when you are tired and awake and it is guided by variables such as light exposure and mealtime.
-Once you have a regular ‘rhythm’ this will help in more restful and restorative sleep."
+"It is advisable to wake up the same time each day because if one gets into a regular routine with a satisfying amount of sleep, you will likely feel more energized during the day," Reisman says.
+"The body's circadian rhythm or internal clock helps dictate when you are tired and awake and it is guided by variables such as light exposure and meal time.
+Once you have a regular ‘rhythm’, this will help in more restful and restorative sleep."

-In order to avoid these negative side effects, "go to bed and wake up at the same time, even on weekends," MacDowell says.
+In order to avoid these disruptions to your regularly-scheduled focus, "go to bed and wake up at the same time, even on weekends," MacDowell says.
 "Reduce your exposure to light at night, particularly blue light from TVs and electronics.
 Try to go to bed earlier, and resist the urge to sleep in or alter your sleep schedule."
-By waking up at the same time every day, you'll be doing your brain a huge favor, as well as your overall health.
+By waking up at the same time every day, you'll be doing your brain (and your long-suffering morning alarm) a huge favor.

 Phillips, A. J. K. (2017).
 Irregular sleep/wake patterns are associated with poorer academic performance and delayed circadian and sleep/wake timing.
 Scientific Reports, 7(1). doi: 10.1038/s41598-017-03171-4

 Fenichel, M. (2019).
-Sleep Loss Found to Exacerbate Spread of Toxic Protein Associated With Alzheimer’s Disease.
+Sleep loss found to exacerbate spread of toxic protein associated with Alzheimer’s disease.
 Psychiatric News, 54(8). doi: 10.1176/appi.pn.2019.4b27

 Rose MacDowell, sleep expert and chief research officer at Sleepopolis